 Tile, Slate, and Metal Roof Tear-off Containers

 Concrete tile, natural slate, and standing-seam metal weigh heavily; they punish a standard container that lacks a heavier floor plate.
-For these jobs, we route a reinforced 30-yard bin: it features thicker steel sides and sits on a lowboy for stability.
-We cap the fill volume well below the visual rim to maintain legal axle weight.
-Our low-wall profile prevents overloading, unlike our standard general construction debris service for lighter mixed loads.
+For these jobs, we route a reinforced 30-yard bin: the low-wall profile uses thicker, ribbed sides to maintain legal axle weight.
+We set the container on a lowboy and cap the fill volume well below the visual rim.
+This process differs from our general construction debris service, which handles mixed loads with larger, lighter capacity.

 Same-day Pickup for Fast Roof Project Turnover